 Explore these careers in data science

-Visualizers of the data management framework for the entire organization, data architects work closely with data engineers.
+Visualisers of the data management framework for the entire organisation, and data architects work closely with data engineers.
 They primarily work on understanding enterprise strategy and data that needs to be collected.
 They then create new database systems or enhance the performance of existing systems.
 Additionally, data architects design the flows and processes for data management and data engineers build the infrastructure.
-The U.S. Bureau of Labor Statistics projects up to 180,000 jobs for database administrators and architects by the year 2030.
 Those considering a data science career should seriously look at data architect and administrator jobs.

 Data engineers are experts at accessing, and moreover, processing vast amounts of real-time data.
 Vital to technology-driven companies and tech departments, they interpret unformatted and unverified data.
 Thus, daily tasks include maintenance of high data volumes as well as creating data pipelines to make data accessible for further analysis with the data teams.
 Data engineers set up the infrastructure using programming languages (Python) and advanced SQL, NoSQL.